Bicontinuity in active phase separation: Introduction

+Here we describe a fundamentally different pathway for generating robust and tunable bicontinuous structures that uses active fluids and relies on mechanical, rather than chemical, control of soft interfaces.
 Active fluids are composed of energy-consuming molecular units that collectively generate autonomous chaotic flows~\cite{aditi2002hydrodynamic,saintillan2008instabilities,sanchez2012spontaneous,wensink2012meso,zhou2014living}.
-Such flows and associated active stresses can power non-equilibrium dynamics and active assembly of passive colloids or fibers.
-They can also drive the deformation and actuation of soft interfaces and membranes~\cite{wu2000particle,sanchez2012spontaneous,berezney2024controlling,martinet2025emergent,grober2023unconventional,adkins2022dynamics,zhao2024asymmetric,sessa2025interfacial,takatori2020active,sciortino2025active,keber2014topology,laprade2025coarsening,liu2025nonequilibrium}.
-We show how active flows continuously agitate the three-dimensional phase-separating mixture, transforming the conventional coarsening dynamics into a continuously reconfiguring bicontinuous network, which persists for the lifetime of the active fluid and is stable over a wide range of volume fractions.
+Such flows and associated active stresses can power non-equilibrium dynamics and active assembly of passive colloids or fibers \cite{grober2023unconventional,berezney2024controlling}.
+They can also drive the deformation and actuation of soft interfaces and membranes~\cite{wu2000particle,keber2014topology,martinet2025emergent,takatori2020active,adkins2022dynamics,zhao2024asymmetric,sessa2026interfacial,sciortino2025active,laprade2025coarsening,liu2025nonequilibrium}.
+Here we show how active flows can transform conventional coarsening dynamics into a continuously reconfiguring bicontinuous active network, which persists for the lifetime of the active fluid and is stable over a wide range of volume fractions.
 The bicontinuous structure is controlled by activity and surface tension.
-The interfacial curvature of active bicontinuous networks is dominated by sheet-like geometries, in contrast to passive phase-separating fluids dominated by minimal saddle-like surfaces~\cite{cahn1958free,araki2001three, beysens1997kinetics, kwon2007coarsening, perrot1999morphology}.
+The interfacial curvature of the active bicontinuous network is dominated by sheet-like geometries, in contrast to passive phase-separating fluids where bicontinuous structures are dominated by minimal saddle-like surfaces~\cite{cahn1958free,araki2001three, beysens1997kinetics, kwon2007coarsening, perrot1999morphology}.

 The three-dimensional geometry studied here is qualitatively different from previous work which explored the role of microtubule-based activity on phase separation of PEO/dextran mixtures.
-One set of studies explored very thin chamber where the sample was effectively two dimensional~\cite{adkins2022dynamics,sessa2025interfacial}.
-Another study explored the effect of activity on the shape and stability of a bulk-separated interface in a three dimensional sample~\cite{zhao2024asymmetric}.
-Here, in contrast, we explore the morphology of the late stage phase separated state and demonstrate the stability of a remarkable bicontinuous structure.
+One class of studies explored active phase separation in very thin chambers where the sample was effectively two dimensional~\cite{adkins2022dynamics,sessa2026interfacial}.
+Another study examined the effect of activity on the shape and stability of a bulk-separated interface in a three dimensional sample~\cite{zhao2024asymmetric}.
+Here, in contrast, we explore the morphology of the late stage phase separated state and demonstrate the stability of bicontinuous structures.